OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-major-releases.md

 The steps for this are:

 1. Download the latest version of Octopus Deploy.
-1. Backup master key
+1. Backup master key.
-1. Enable maintenance mode on.
+1. Enable maintenance mode.
 1. Backup the database.
 1. Do an in-place upgrade.
 1. Test the upgraded instance.